zhuolonghao/zhuolonghao.github.io/_posts/2022-07-01-shadow-banking-mp.md

 1. adopt a floating net asset value (NAV) for institutional prime money market funds
 2. provide non-government money market fund boards new tools – liquidity fees and redemption gates – to address runs.

-  1. a liquidity fee may be levied in order to pay for that access (i.e. investors might be required to pay a fee if they redeem shares during this time).
+    1. a liquidity fee $$$ may be levied (i.e. investors might be required to pay a fee if they redeem shares during this time).
     2. a redemption gate may be implemented to limit redemptions in a fund for a short period of time (up to 15 business days in a 90-day period).

+### <ins>MMFs and Fed's Reverse Repo</ins>

-### Reverse Repo to MMMFs is like bank reserve to commercial banks.
+Overnight Reverse Repo (RRP) is employed by Fed to drain excess liquidity from MMMFs.

+In concept, the ON RRP facility acts like interest on reserve balances (IORB) rate for a set of [nonbank money market participants](https://www.newyorkfed.org/markets/rrp_counterparties).
+That is, the Fed offers a broad range of financial institutions that are ineligible to earn IORB, an alternative risk-free investment option.
+Together, the IORB rate and the ON RRP set a floor under overnight rates, beneath which banks and non-bank financial institutions should be unwilling to invest funds in private markets.[6]

 ## MMMFs and "Balance Sheet Normalization"

-### Tapering
+### <ins>Tapering</ins>
 Fed Monthly Asset Purchase
 |  Statement Date | Action Date | UST | Agency MBS | Total |
 |----------------:|------------:|----:|-----------:|------:|